MINNESOTA WATER OUTLOOK SURVEY

 Aerial view of a lake and a winding road through a forest with trees in fall colors, overlaid with a circular graphic showing 16% and text encouraging awareness of proposed nickel mine threats to watersheds and the Mississippi River.

-The data is clear: Clean water matters to Minnesotans.
-Together, we can protect this resource.
+Clean water matters to Minnesotans.
+Together, we can protect IT.

 Survey Methodology